 Compact and user-friendly POC devices with robust vision systems can empower clinicians to perform tests anywhere outside the laboratory.
-The camera in the POC device analyzes the contents of the samples and provides image data, which can be processed using the software.
-Then, doctors can access the lab-quality results remotely – thereby facilitating early diagnosis of fatal diseases.
+The camera in the POC device analyzes the contents of the samples and provides image data, which is processed and analyzed on the edge to derive actionable insights – thereby facilitating early diagnosis of fatal diseases.

 Different types of vision-enabled POC devices

 Urinalysis is a valuable tool for diagnosing and monitoring kidney and urinary tract diseases.
 In traditional urinalysis systems, the sample is analyzed on a slide under a microscope.
 However, this manual microscopic examination requires well-trained medical lab technicians and consumes a considerable amount of time.